FAQs: Life at LMU as an Erasmus+, UK, SEMP or LMUexchange student

 Further information on choosing courses

-You can find the dates and times for the coming semesters in the ABC Study Guide.
+You can find the dates and times for the coming semesters in the section timetable and lecture periods.
 Examination periods vary depending on the subject and can also extend into lecture-free periods.

 If you would like to participate in the preparation program you should be in Munich by 1 September or 1 March.